Site Overlay

 Pharmacy and Medication: Facilities typically have a pharmacy to dispense prescribed medications, which are administered under supervision to ensure proper dosage and adherence.

-Preventive Care: Clinics offer preventive health visits to maintain health and well-being among the incarcerated population.
+Preventive Care: Clinics offer preventive health visits to support the health and well-being of the incarcerated population.

 Substance Use Treatment: Programs for treating substance use disorders are available to support incarcerated individuals.